 Plagiarism is copying another person's work and presenting it as one's own.
-Plagiarism is committed when a student knowingly represents another person's work as his/her own.
-A student who has tried in good faith to credits his/her source but has "misused a specific citation format, or incorrectly used quotation marks" has not plagiarized.
+Plagiarism is committed when a student knowingly represents another person's work as their own.
+A student who has tried in good faith to credit their source but has "misused a specific citation format, or incorrectly used quotation marks" has not plagiarized.
 Such a student has "failed to cite and document sources appropriately," according to the Council of Writing Program Administrators.